CianMRoche/AstroWiki/Galaxies/AGN.md

 **Catalogs**: [[Catalogs#SDSS|SDSS]] and [[Catalogs#LAMOST|LAMOST]]

-**Observation strategies**: To observe the enviroment of a quasar you can use objects in the background (eg galaxies) and examine their light as absorbed by the environment of the quasar (ref: Christina Eilers talk)
+**Observation strategies**: To observe the environment of a quasar you can use objects in the background (eg galaxies) and examine their light as absorbed by the environment of the quasar (ref: Christina Eilers talk)

 ## Seyfert